phyleria/LearningRMarkdown/README.md

 ## Example

-This is a basic example which shows how to use helloWorld:
+This is a basic example which shows how to use getSpecificTaxId:

 ``` r
 getMetaphlan <- getSpecificTaxId(df,